futchas/futchas.github.io/README.md

 ### Automation Engineer at Signavio GmbH - 09/2016 - 01/2019
 - Automation of development tasks for 3 engineering teams using Java, Kotlin, Groovy and Gradle as well as Docker, Docker Swarm, Gitlab and Jenkins
-- Customize Java client library
+- Custom Java client library
 - UI and API test framework in Kotlin
 - Groovy scripts for job generation
 - Gradle build and release scripts